numpy/numpy/doc/source/reference/arrays.maskna.rst

 same answer.
 This means that np.logical_or(np.NA, True) can produce True instead of the more conservative np.NA.
 There is a similar case for np.logical_and.

+A similar, but slightly deceptive example is wanting to treat (NA * 0.0) as 0.0 instead of as NA.
+This is invalid because the NA might be Inf or NaN, in which case the result is NaN instead of 0.0.
+This idea is valid for integer dtypes, but NumPy still chooses to return NA because checking this special case would adversely affect performance.

 The NA Singleton
 ================